martin-conur/geo_utils/README.md

-# osm_utils
+# geo_utils
-Custom library designed to easily extract data on Open Street Map.
+Personal library designed to easily perform geo-related tasks, such as OSM data extraction and other demographic data analysis.